nicrodriguezval/vc/docs/md/docs/workshops/rendering/zBuffer.md

 Hence, calculation of depth can be done by recording the plane equation of each polygon in the (normalized) viewing coordinate system and then using the incremental method to find the depth Z.

+This algorithm has the advantage that increases rendering speed for opaque objects, but transparent objects don't benefit since the distant objects are partially invisible and must be fully rendered.

 Due to a bad management of a significant chunk of the available memory bandwidth, a lot of methods have been employed to reduce the performance cost of z-buffering, such as lossless compression, and ultra-fast hardware z-clear that makes obsolete the "*one frame positive, one frame negative*" trick.
 These changes were implemented since 1999.

+Despite every single problem the algorithm had for any reason, this technique has the advantage that increases rendering speed for opaque objects, but being aware that transparent objects don't benefit since the distant objects are partially invisible and must be fully rendered, so most of the time this algorithm is a good idea to use in most situations.

 # Code (solution) and results